-The terms of reference for the Council's Audit Committee were reviewed against the revised CIPFA guidance during the year and found to be in line with current good practice for audit committees.
 The Audit Committee has a comprehensive work programme that covers Corporate Governance (including an overview of the Annual Governance Statement); Financial Management; Internal Control and Risk Management; Internal Audit performance; Anti-Fraud and Whistleblowing; scrutiny of the Treasury Management Strategy and policies; and External Audit performance and quality.
 The Audit Committee receives and challenges reports from management and auditors.
 Each year the Audit Committee assesses its effectiveness against CIPFA guidance and also produces an annual report summarising its work.
-The latest annual report can be found on the Council's website.
+The latest annual report in July 2016 can be found on the Council's website.
+As agreed by Full Council in March 2017, from May 2017 the Audit Committee will be formally reconstituted as the Governance and Assurance Committee from May 2017.